How to Install RetroArch on Ubuntu 26.04, 24.04 and 22.04

 Install RetroArch on Ubuntu

 All four methods below work on supported Ubuntu LTS releases, but they solve slightly different problems.
-The default Ubuntu package is the simplest route, the PPA keeps APT users on a newer build for older LTS releases, and the Snap and Flatpak packages suit readers who already prefer sandboxed application formats.
+The default Ubuntu package is the simplest route, the PPA keeps APT users on a newer build for older LTS releases, and the Snap and Flatpak packages suit readers who already use those app ecosystems.

-• Use the Ubuntu repository on 26.04 when you want the simplest APT install and Ubuntu already ships the same upstream RetroArch release as the PPA.
+• Use the Ubuntu repository on 26.04 when you want the simplest APT install and Ubuntu already ships RetroArch 1.22.2.

 • Use the Libretro stable PPA on 24.04 or 22.04 when you want a newer APT build than Ubuntu ships in Universe.

-• Use the Snap when you want automatic updates through Ubuntu’s snap tooling.
+• Use the Snap when you want automatic updates through Ubuntu’s snap tooling and are comfortable with strict Snap confinement.

-• Use the Flatpak when you already keep desktop apps in Flathub and want the same app build across distributions.
+• Use the Flatpak when you already keep desktop apps in Flathub, want Flathub-managed app and runtime updates, and are comfortable with its broad filesystem and device access.

 On Ubuntu 26.04, 24.04, and 22.04, sudo apt install retroarch installs the Ubuntu-packaged build from Universe.
 Ubuntu 26.04 already matches the current 1.22.2 upstream release, while Ubuntu 24.04 and 22.04 still trail behind enough that the Libretro stable PPA remains useful for readers who want a newer APT package.
 You can install RetroArch from a terminal on any supported Ubuntu setup, but launching it still requires an active graphical session.